-AHEL has established an effective Liquidity Risk management framework, which is guided by the Liquidity Risk tolerance as set forth by the Statement of Risk Appetite approved by the Board.
+An effective Liquidity Risk management framework, which is guided by the Liquidity Risk tolerance as set forth by the Statement of Risk Appetite approved by the Board.
 The purpose of the framework is to establish minimum liquidity requirements that protect the long-term viability and ability to fund its ongoing business and meet short-term financial obligations in a timely manner in both normal and stressed conditions.